 By STEPHANIE EMBREE

-SMU announced a surprise $15 million donation Friday to help construct a research center on campus.
+SMU announced a surprise $15 million donation Friday to help construct a research and innovation building on campus.

 The donation from Gerald J. Ford and Kelli O. Ford and The Gerald J. Ford Family Foundation will fund a home for the school’s computing projects and the Dedman College Interdisciplinary Institute.

-“The new Gerald J. Ford Research Center will help to transform the research and educational landscape of the university,” SMU President R. Gerald Turner said.
+“The new Gerald J. Ford Research and Innovation Building will help to transform the research and educational landscape of the university,” SMU President R. Gerald Turner said.

 Turner made the announcement at a luncheon for the volunteers of SMU’s Second Century campaign.